Let's Clean the Beach!

 - Suntan lotion, sun glasses, hats, etc. (Students should have their own.)

-Ask students to write a prediction in their writing journal as to which item they will find most often.
+Ask students to write a prediction in their writing journal of which trash item they will find most often during the clean-up.

-Review skills needed to perform this task in an orderly manner and remind students that they are volunteering their time for the common good.
+Review group responsibilites to perform this task in an orderly manner and distribute each group's supplies.
+Remind students that they are volunteering their time for the common good.

-Total the categories on the data sheet.
-(This may be done later back in the classroom.)
+Each group totals the categories on their data sheet.
 Collect the data sheets for later use.

 Spread students out for writing their reflective pieces (haiku and cinquain) and drawing sketches.
 These should reflect the learners' involvement as philanthropists at the beach and express their feelings about this project.